Public Works Department FC: History

 They finished fifth in the inaugural season, winning three and drawing two of their nine games.
 They achieved victories over Education and Yangchengphug College 2–1 and 2–0 respectively, whilst drawing with Health School and Motithang College 0–0 and T. I. and Power 3–3.
-There are no records available for any competitions held between 1987–1995, so it is not known whether they competed again, and there is no record of them competing in any future season for which records exist.
+There are no records available for any competitions held between 1987 and 1995, so it is not known whether they competed again, and there is no record of them competing in any future season for which records exist.